buildpacks/rfcs/text/0000-danger-zone.md

 * There is an amazing amount of danger in using a shared filesystem in distributed systems.
 * Performance problems accessing shared filesystems in distributed systems.
 * Performance problems accessing a local filesystem from within the MacOS Docker Daemon.
+* There are signficant risks around file ownership on Linux hosts

 # Alternatives
 [alternatives]: #alternatives